Public Service Weekend 2024

 This free virtual conference will highlight the practical skills necessary for success in a public service career at home and abroad while also emphasizing inclusive leadership and decision-making.
-The application deadline for this conference is Friday, June 9.
+The application deadline for this conference was Thursday, May 30.

 Program at a Glance

 This virtual conference, hosted by George Washington University's (GW) Elliott School of International Affairs, Trachtenberg School of Public Policy and Public Administration, and GW Law, will offer opportunities for you to learn from and network with leading scholars and policy experts in the field of domestic and international affairs.
-Through this interactive program, you will work in small teams to develop policy recommendations.
-You will receive coaching from Elliott School Assistant Dean of Academic Programs Laila Sorurbakhsh and GW Law Interim Associate Director and Associate Professor of Fundamentals of Lawyering Program Erika N. Pont.
+Through this interactive program, you will work in small teams to develop policy recommendations and receive coaching from Elliott School Assistant Dean of Academic Programs, Laila Sorurbakhsh.
 You will also learn more about careers in public policy and international affairs and the opportunities for graduate education at GW.

 Key Topics